Consistently ranked in the UK top five

 This is one of the largest and most successful Schools of Modern Languages in the UK bringing together research in Arabic, Chinese, French, German, Hispanic, Italian, Japanese and Russian Studies.
 It is consistently ranked in the top five in national league tables, and as part of Durham University’s renowned Faculty of Arts and Humanities, lies in the world’s top 50 in the QS World University Rankings.

-The School’s reach spans Europe, the Arab world, Russophone Eurasia, Hispanic America, and the Far East, and their mutual socio-cultural, intellectual and linguistic relations.
+The School’s reach spans Europe, the Arab world, Russophone Eurasia, Hispanic America, East Asia, and their mutual socio-cultural, intellectual and linguistic relations.
 The School federates expertise to generate innovative research practices and activities that cross historical, geographical and methodological boundaries.

 Our vision is for the School to be known internationally for exercising disciplinary leadership and establishing an integrated intellectual approach to studying and researching in Modern Languages and Cultures in the 21st century.
 To achieve this vision, we are developing a strong ethos of collaboration based on the idea of translation and transculturality in its widest sense - transmission, interpretation and sharing of languages, ideas and histories.

-We are undertaking a full review of our undergraduate curriculum with the aim of further strengthening our flagship BA in Modern Languages and Cultures and are also developing a new BA in Visual Culture and Film.
-We have also reviewed postgraduate provision and from 2018/2019, will be offering a new taught MA in Languages, Literatures and Cultures, which will run alongside our successful MAs in Translation, and in Visual Arts and Culture.
+We are undertaking a full review of our undergraduate curriculum with the aim of further strengthening our flagship BA in Modern Languages and Cultures and are also developing a new BA in Visual Arts and Film.
+From 2018/2019, we will be offering a new taught MA in Languages, Literatures and Cultures, which will run alongside our successful MAs in Translation, and in Visual Arts and Culture.

-We are ranked second in the country in most areas in the Complete University Guide and feature in the top 5 in all major national league tables.
+The School of Modern Languages and Cultures is ranked second in the country in most areas in the Complete University Guide and features in the top 5 in all major national league tables.